awsdocs/aws-doc-sdk-examples/go/iam/README.md

 The unit test mocks the service client and the `CreateAccountAlias` function.

+### CreatePolicy/CreatePolicy.go

+This example creates a new policy.

+`go run CreatePolicy.go -n POLICY`

+- _POLICY_ is the name of the policy.

+The unit test mocks the service client and the `CreatePolicy` function.

 ### CreateUser/CreateUser.go

 This example creates a new IAM user.